Neighborhood Guide

 Why Does Where'd You Go, Bernadette Hate Seattle?

-The film version of Maria Semple's blockbuster novel misses its chance to truly skewer the Emerald City.
+The film version of Maria Semple's blockbuster novel misses the chance to truly skewer the city.

 12/28/2021 By Allison Williams